autometrics-dev/quickmetrics/README.md

 docker compose up --build
 ```

-- Prometheus runs locally on `localhost:8061`, and loads the rules from `prometheus/autometrics.rules.yml`
+- Prometheus runs locally on `localhost:8061`, and loads autometrics alerting rules from `prometheus/autometrics.rules.yml`
-- Aggregation gateway runs on `localhost:8062`
+- Prometheus will try to scrape `localhost:8080/metrics` by default.
+You can change this under `scrape_configs` in `prometheus/prometheus.yml`
-- API that proxies to the aggregation gateway runs on `localhost:8063`
+- The aggregation gateway runs on `localhost:8062`
+- An API runs on `localhost:8063` and will proxy requests to `/metrics` to the aggregation gateway, setting proper CORS headers so you can push metrics from the browser

 Prometheus will scrape the aggregation gateway every 5 seconds, but you can change this in the `prometheus/prometheus.yml` config file.